rmsk2/mobilenotifier/readme.md

 ## Authentication

 All backend REST calls are authenticated via JWTs issued by my [`tokenissuer`](https://github.com/rmsk2/tokenissuer) software.
-The `tokenissuer` can be called by any party who is able to perform a successfull TLS client authentication (using a client cert issued a priavte TLS-CA). `mobilenotfier` only accepts tokens which are younger than an hour.
-A new token can be requested by reloading the web app.
+The `tokenissuer` can be called by any party who is able to perform a successfull TLS client authentication (using a client cert issued a priavte TLS-CA). `mobilenotfier` only accepts tokens which are younger than an hour. `mobilnotifier` automatically requests a new token before the current one becomes too old.
+You can force `mobilenotifier` to fetch a new token by reloading the web app.

 ## Important notice